tfausak/tfausak.github.io/_posts/2015-05-07-announcing-active-interaction-2.md

 We switched the `hash` filter to use indifferent access ([issue 164][]).
 This prevents a possible denial of service attack.
+As a result,
-Hash keys will be strings instead of symbols.
+hash keys will be strings instead of symbols.

 ``` rb
 class Example < ActiveInteraction::Base